lucasnnobrega/WFSP_PIBIC/README.md

 ## Installation

-Download the CPLEX installer and use the C++ API
+Download the CPLEX installer and use the C++ API.

 ## Usage example

-Usage to alocate the data transmission through Digital TV
+Usage to alocate the data transmission through Digital TV.

 _For more examples and usage, please refer to the [WFSP Website](https://sites.google.com/site/weightedfairsequencesproblem/home)._